Mazuh/CSVCreator/README.md

 ## Distribution

 Download the latest .jar on [releases page](https://github.com/Mazuh/CSVCreator/releases).
+You must, of course, have an updated Java environment installed.

+Try to open it using a file browser (GUI) by selecting "Open with" and then "Oracle Java 8 Runtime (JRE)".
+Or you can use your terminal (CLI) changing directory to find the downloaded jar and running ```java -jar ./CSVCreator.jar``` to open it.